With our three-year expert AfterCare programme

-Everything you need to know about our Stevenage hypnotherapy and acupuncture services
+Everything you want to know about our Stevenage hypnosis service

 Most clients stop in a single session, but a free follow-up is available within three months in the event that you would benefit from one.
 Our Stevenage hypnotherapist has bookings from Monday to Friday.